 As an example of this in practice, I am proud to support Kiva, an organization that funds microloans to female entrepreneurs in disadvantaged economies.
 Because I’ve allowed myself to open up to building a private practice, I’ve been able to expand my reach and help women across the globe achieve their goals.

-I’ve seen firsthand that therapists can sometimes shy away from self-promotion: this sometimes has to do with feelings of worthiness, or fear about whether it’s appropriate to want a private practice.
+3. Reframe your thoughts I’ve seen firsthand that therapists can sometimes shy away from self-promotion: this sometimes has to do with feelings of worthiness, or fear about whether it’s appropriate to want a private practice.
 One thing I have found helpful is reframing your thoughts around this.
-Think about promoting yourself not for yourself, but doing it so the people who hear you, know you, and need you can find you easily and quickly get a sense of who you are
+Think about promoting yourself not for yourself, but doing it so the people who hear you, know you, and need you can find you easily and quickly get a sense of who you are.

 I hope this blog allows you to give yourself the permission to promote yourself and strive for a strong practice, grow your reach and help the people around you even more!